nest/nest-simulator/doc/userdoc/release_notes/v3.1/index.rst

 .. admonition:: Deprecation info

-      The use of the access functions :py:func:`.GetKernelStatus` and :py:func:`.SetKernelStatus` is now deprecated and they will be removed in a future version of NEST.
-To avoid porting trouble later on, we suggest you switch to using the new shortcuts already now.
+      The use of the access functions :py:func:`.GetKernelStatus` and :py:func:`.SetKernelStatus` is now deprecated, and they will be removed in a future version of NEST.
+To avoid porting trouble later on, we suggest you switch to using the new shortcuts now.